shortstheory/cg-sph/README.md

 ## Implementation

 In this project, we have modified the SPH algorithm for implementation in a discretised case.
 The particles in this case are assumed to be spherical in shape and obey all the laws of classical mechanics.
 The particles are initally suspended in mid-air and then they fall with gravity to rebound with the surface.
+The orientation ofparticles in the beginning can be changed to a spherical shape by setting ```SPHERE_MODE``` to ```true```.

 Kernels have been used for computing the physcial properties of each particle.
 In this case, we have used a Gaussian kernel for weighting the effects of the neighbouring particles for the particle under consideration.
 The coefficients for the kernels have been taken from online reference values.